 Like all antique and vintage items, milk glass is evaluated on several levels.
 Investing in a good milk glass collectibles reference guide will help you to identify the maker, age, and other specifics of the milk glass baskets you find.
 Milk glass baskets range in value from around $10 for a common example from the 1960s to over $100 for very old baskets or those with special details.
 There are several factors that can affect the value of milk glass baskets.

 You should gently run the tip of your finger over the milk glass basket.
 Try to feel for any rough spots, chips, or cracks.
 These will bring the value of your basket down.
 Staining, yellowing, or other marring to the object will make it less desirable to the collector.

 It is difficult to tell how old some of the milk glass baskets are.
 Companies often reused molds for decades.
-Look for color differences that might indicate that arsenic or lead was used in production.
+Look for color differences that might indicate that iridized salts were used in production.

-Provenance simply refers to the story behind the object that might set it apart form the rest.
+Provenance simply refers to the story behind the object that might set it apart from the rest.
 Was it owned by Eleanor Roosevelt?
-If so it will sell for much more than it would have if it was owned by your grandmother.
+If so, it will sell for much more than it would have if your grandmother owned it.

 Value will depend on how much a collector wants what you have.
 This can change from area to area.
-In one part of the country Fenton Spanish Lace might be very rare and collectible, driving the price up much higher than in other areas.
+In one part of the country, Fenton Spanish Lace might be very rare and collectible, driving the price up much higher than in other areas.
 Some baskets have beautiful hand-painted details that can make them more desirable.

-Vintage milk glass will commands a higher price if is rare because not many were made or because of age.
-A lower price should be expected if the pattern was so popular millions were made and thousands are still in existence.
+Vintage milk glass will command a higher price if is rare because not many were made or because of age.
+Expect a lower price if the pattern was so popular millions were made and thousands are still in existence.

 Vintage milk glass baskets are fantastic collectibles as well as decorative objects.
 They can be used for candy dishes, potpourri baskets, and even to hold jelly on the breakfast table.
 They are sturdy and will last for decades with proper care.